plus3it/SystemPrep/README.md

 the system hardening configuration.
 These files leverage [Salt formulas][1] developed to implement pieces of the configuration.

-> **NOTE**: Salt formulas are a set of stand-alone Salt states purpose-built to implement a specific bit of functionality.
+> **NOTE**: A Salt formula is a set of one or more stand-alone Salt states purpose-built to implement a specific bit of functionality.

 **Required Salt Formulas:**